 What is Niacinamide?

-Topical niacinamide is a water-soluble vitamin often found in many creams and serums.
+Topical niacinamide 9aka; nicotinamide) is a water-soluble vitamin often found in many creams and serums.
 Unlike AHA (alpha-hydroxy acid) or BHA (beta-hydroxy acid), which are acids (low PH), Niacinamide is neutral, tends to be gentler on the skin, and doesn’t cause irritation.
 Because it’s so easy on the skin, Niacinamide is suitable for all skin types and is commonly recommended by Dermatologists as an alternative to prescription acne medications.

 What does Niacinamide do?

 Niacinamide (nicotinamide) has an essential role in our cell’s energy production cycle.
 We get vitamin B3 (niacin) in our diet by consuming nuts, fish, liver, and multivitamins.
-When this niacin combines with the amino acids in our cells, it transforms first into niacinamide, and then into two coenzymes called NADH and NADPH.
+When this niacin combines with the amino acids in our cells, it transforms first into niacinamide and then into two coenzymes called NADH and NADPH.
 These coenzymes boost cellular metabolism and are partially responsible for the regulation of DNA repair and cell turnover.
 Niacinamide is particularly effective at influencing cell turnover and treating skin conditions when used topically in creams or serums.

 Niacinamide is an impressive compound that can help with acne AND reduce visible signs of aging.
+A with all skincare products, the key for optimal efficacy is using teh right formulation.

 Niacinamide helps with acne thanks to its anti-inflammatory, antibacterial, and sebum reducing properties.